apify/actor-scraper/puppeteer-scraper/README.md

 With the final three options in the **Advanced configuration**, you can set custom names for the following:

 -   Dataset
+    -   Leave your dataset unnamed if you only want the data within it to be persisted on the Apify platform for 7 days (after which, it will expire).
+Named datasets are retained indefinitely.
+Learn more [here](https://docs.apify.com/storage#named-and-unnamed-storages).
 -   Key-value store
+    -   Similarly to datasets, named key-value stores never expire, and unnamed ones expire after 7 days.
--   Request queue
+-   ## Request queue

 ## Results

 The scraping results returned by **[Page function](#page-function)** are stored in the default dataset associated with the actor run, from which you can export them to formats such as JSON, XML, CSV or Excel.
-For each object returned by the **[Page function**](#page-function)\*\*, Puppeteer Scraper pushes one record into the dataset, and extends it with metadata such as the URL of the web page where the results come from.
+For each object returned by the **[Page function](#page-function)**, Puppeteer Scraper pushes one record into the dataset, and extends it with metadata such as the URL of the web page where the results come from.

 For example, if you were scraping the HTML `<title>` of [Apify](https://apify.com) and returning the following object from the `pageFunction`: